swechhasingh/swechhasingh.github.io/about.md

 ---
-layout: "page"
+layout: page
-title: "About me"
+title: About
 ---

-### Hi 👋 I'm Swechha Singh!
+### 👋 Hi, This is Swechha Singh!

 I’m open for new opportunities as a Machine Learning Engineer.